Photo from Mike Mellia’s portrait series Our Side of the Story: South Sudan

 Currently I am working on my nonprofit, Stand for Education, where we focus on providing access to education in South Sudan and empowering women/girls to discover their power and use it in the highest form possible.
 We need to protect children, nourish them, teach them and give them structure so that they can have a bright future.
 A child in South Sudan has few choices as far as learning.
 These choices are under trees, in an overcrowded class with a teacher who has a sixth-grade-level education, or they have to go out of the country (and that is if their family can afford it, which is less likely to happen).

 South Sudan currently has one of the lowest globally ranked levels of gender equality in the world.
 Women and girls are supposed to just get married, have children and take care of a man.
 Most girls in South Sudan are used as a source of income.
 They are being sold.
 A girl can be used and married off at the age of 12 to an old rich man so that the family can get a dowry (which comes in a form of cattle or cash).
 They barely have a chance to attend school or live their childhood.
 If a girl gets a chance to go to school, she will most likely drop out due to early marriage and early pregnancy.
 That is why I am dedicating each and every chance I get to helping these children and women.

 Are you optimistic about the future of Sudan?
 What will it take to end the violence?

 I am very optimistic about the future of South Sudan.
 I believe in us.
 I believe we can rise above this.
 Sometimes it takes for things to fall apart so things can come back together.
 At some point we are all going to have to step back and look beyond our egos to fix this never-ending violence and negativity.

-Please visit Mari's charity, Stand for Education, at www.stand4education.org.
-The organization aims to give less fortunate people access to educational opportunities and strives to help young women in particular.
+Please visit Mari’s charity, Stand for Education, at www.stand4education.org.
+The organisation aims to give less fortunate people access to educational opportunities and strives to help young women in particular.